JuliaAlgebra/SemialgebraicSets.jl/README.md

 @set x == z^2 && y == z^3
 ```

-Once the algebraic set has been created, you can check whether it is zero-dimensional and if it is the case, you can get the finite number of elements of the set simply by iterating over it, or by usin g `collect` to transform it into an array containing the solutions.
+Once the algebraic set has been created, you can check whether it is zero-dimensional and if it is the case, you can get the finite number of elements of the set simply by iterating over it, or by using `collect` to transform it into an array containing the solutions.
 ```julia
 V = @set y == x^2 && z == x^3
 iszerodimensional(V) # should return false